-On March 31, 2015, Utah Gov. Gary R. Herbert signed House Bill 348S01 “Criminal Justice Programs and Amendments” into law.
+On March 31, 2015, Utah Gov. Gary R. Herbert signed House Bill 348S01, “Criminal Justice Programs and Amendments,” into law.
 The changes affecting individuals in the custody of the Utah Department of Corrections and under the jurisdiction of the Utah Board of Pardons & Parole took effect on October 1, 2015.

-This is part of a national movement that is already working in 23 other states and 17 local jurisdictions.
+This sentiment is part of a national movement already working in 23 other states and 17 local jurisdictions.
 Some states have slowed their prison inmate growth, while others have even reversed the trend and are seeing prison populations decline.
 JRI is an all-encompassing effort to make the Courts and Board of Pardons and Parole selective about who they send to prison.
-It also aims to help us work with probationers to ensure they never come to prison, and to work with inmates and parolees to ensure they never come back to prison.
+It also aims to help us work with probationers to ensure they never come to prison and to work with inmates and parolees to ensure they never come back to prison.